What does karma mean?

 Listen to Gurudev unlocking the secrets of karma.

 Gurudev Sri Sri Ravi Shankar says: some karma can be changed and some cannot.

 When you prepare a dessert, if sugar or ghee (clarified butter) is too little at the pre-cooking stage, you can add more.
 If some other ingredient is too much, it can all be adjusted and repaired.
 But once it is cooked, it cannot be reversed.

 The inward journey (of meditation) nullifies our negative Karma.
 You are just washing out everything when you meditate.
 Then there is nothing.
-You become so hollow and empty that whatever fear is there will just dissolve and disappear and thin down all that is laid on the self.
+You become so hollow and empty that whatever fear is there will just dissolve and disappear.
 This is very precious.

 Through meditation, bad Karma can be washed off right now, here.
-Before the body drops, get rid of Karma and erase the sheets of ignorance that surround you.
+Before the body drops, get rid of karma and erase the sheets of ignorance that surrounds you.

 Compiled by Ravisha Kathuria, based on wisdom talks by Sri Sri Ravi Shankar